0xSpaceShard/starknet-devnet/README.md

 ## Forking

-To interact with contracts deployed on mainnet or testnet, you can use the forking feature to copy the remote origin and experiment with it locally with no changes to the origin.
+To interact with contracts deployed on mainnet or testnet, you can use the forking mode to simulate origin and experiment with it locally, making no changes to the origin itself.

 ```
 cargo run -- --fork-network <URL> [--fork-block <BLOCK_NUMBER>]